kateolmstead/javascript-sdk/README.md

 Playnomics PlayRM JavaScript SDK Integration Guide
 ==================================================
 If you're new to PlayRM and/or don't have a PlayRM account and would like to get started using PlayRM please visit   <a href="https://controlpanel.playnomics.com/signup">https://controlpanel.playnomics.com/signup</a>   to sign up.
 Soon after creating an account you will receive a registration confirmation email permitting you access to your PlayRM control panel.

-Within the control panel, click the <strong>applications</strong> tab and add your application.
+Within the control panel, click the <strong>applications</strong> tab and add your game.
 Upon doing so, you will recieve an <strong>Application ID</strong> and an <strong>API KEY</strong>.
 These two components will enable you to begin the integration process.

 Our integration has been optimized to be as straight forward and user friendly as possible.
 If you're feeling unsure or would like better understand the order the process before beginning integration, please take a moment to check out the <a href="http://integration.playnomics.com/technical/#integration-getting-started">getting started</a> page.
 Here you can find an overview of our integration process, and platform specific features, to help you better understand the PlayRM integration process.

-<strong>One last thing...!</strong> to help contextualize our integration, you can refer to our <strong>sample Facebook app</strong> located in this document.
+One last thing... to help contextualize our integration, you can refer to our <strong>sample Facebook app</strong> located in this document.
 The easiest way to get there is to use the "Sample Facebook App" link in the left navigation index.
 This example illustrates how you can integrate PlayRM with Facebook's PHP and JavaScript SDKs.
 You can view the <a href="https://apps.facebook.com/playnomicstest/" target="_blank">live example</a>.
 Keep in mind, the PlayRM Javascript SDK is not Facebook exclusive and will work in any Javascript game context.

+## Considerations for Cross-Platform Games

+If you want to deploy your game to multiple platforms (eg: JavaScript for Facebook and the Unity Web player), you'll need to create a separate Playnomics Applications in the control panel.
+Each application must incorporate a separate `<APPID>` particular to that application.
+In addition, message frames and their respective creative uploads will be particular to that app in order to ensure that they are sized appropriately - proportionate to your game screen size.

 # Basic Integration
-The following code snippet asynchronously loads the SDK into your game canvas in **test mode** (be sure to switch to [production mode](#switch-sdk-to-production-mode) before deploying your application); it needs to be configured with your `<APPID>` from the dashboard, and it must provide a `<USER-ID>`.
+Integration is as simple as adding the code snippet below into your game.
+Upon initial integration, the SDK will be running in **test mode**.
+Be sure to switch to [production mode](#switch-sdk-to-production-mode) before deploying your application.

+ This code needs to incorporate your `<APPID>`, found on your control panel, and it must provide a `<USER-ID>`.
 The `<USER-ID>` helps PlayRM consistently identify each player over their lifetime in a game.

 Once loaded, the SDK will automatically begin collecting basic user information (including geography) and engagement data, and send it to the PlayRM test servers.